Saksham4796/se_problem_statement/problem_statement.md

 Your company has recently started tracking sales data for its products and has stored the information in a MySQL database.
 The database contains information about sales for each product, including the date, product name, and the number of units sold.
 Your company would like to have a quick and easy way to analyze the sales data to gain insights into the performance of each product.

 #### Objective:
 Develop a distributed software application that will extract sales data from the MySQL database, perform data analysis tasks on the data, and display the results in a HTML file.
+In this problem statement, the master node and worker nodes refer to processes or threads within the distributed software application that is being developed.

 The application should perform the following tasks: